 - Sandpaper – if you’re spray painting wood, it would make a difference to sand it first before you apply your spray paint.

 - Mask/Safety Goggles – protect yourself from inhaling fumes from the paint by wearing a mask.
-Safety goggles will also come in handy especially if you’re spray painting tall or high areas.
+Safety goggles will also come in handy, especially if you’re spray painting tall or high areas.

 How To Spray Paint

 Don’t Spray Too Closely – do a couple of spray tests before you officially paint your project.
 Don’t spray too close or too far, the best distance is about 6 to 8 inches away from the surface.
-Remember to take a few thin coat of paint instead of a thick coat.
+Remember to take a few thin coats of paint instead of a thick coat.

 Dry Your Paint – like any other painting job, dry your paint thoroughly.
-If you think that some of you’re coats are uneven, respray it after 24 hours or after the paint is dried completely.
+If you think that some of your coats are uneven, respray it after 24 hours or after the paint is dried completely.